Kutno County

 Kutno County (powiat kutnowski) is a unit of territorial administration and local government (powiat) in Łódź Voivodeship, central Poland.
 It came into being on 1 January 1999 as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Kutno, which lies 51 km north of the regional capital Łódź.
 The county also contains the towns of Żychlin, lying 18 km east of Kutno, and Krośniewice, 14 km west of Kutno.

 The county covers an area of 886.29 km2.
-As of 2006 its total population is 104,124, out of which the population of Kutno is 47,557, that of Żychlin is 8,880, that of Krośniewice is 4,647, and the rural population is 43,040.
+As of 2006, its total population was 104,124, out of which the population of Kutno was 47,557, that of Żychlin is 8,880, that of Krośniewice was 4,647, and the rural population was 43,040.

 Neighbouring counties

 Kutno County is bordered by Włocławek County and Gostynin County to the north, Łowicz County to the east, Łęczyca County to the south, and Koło County to the west.